 Students are allowed to have bicycles on campus.
-Students are responsible for locking/securing their bikes on campus bike racks ONLY, not in apartment mudrooms.
+Students are responsible for locking/securing their bikes on campus bike racks.
 Bicycles parked in unauthorized areas will be removed.
 Bicycles NOT claimed by the end of the Spring semester will be considered abandoned property and be disposed of.